-I wanted to make something quick and delicious, so I chose these.
-I am yet to find anyone who doesn’t love them, and I think that’s because they hit all the spots on flavour, texture and feel-good food.
+I am yet to find anyone who doesn’t love these tacos, and I think that’s because they hit all the spots on flavour, texture and feel-good food.
 This is probably the supper I make the most – it’s quick and flavourful, and most of the ingredients sit happily in my larder or can be grabbed from the local corner shop.
 In fact it’s John who usually makes these for me – he picked them up on a surf trip to Nicaragua.

 Black beans hold a secret, which I love: they are packed with a rare combination of protein and fibre.
 A cup of black beans can contain as much protein as a 100g serving of chicken, and they have three times more fibre than broccoli.
 Black beans are also packed with the antioxidants found in other dark purple and deep scarlet foods, like blueberries and grapes.